rohitprajapati-bit/Rock-Paper-Scissors/README.md

 The game is optimized for both desktop and mobile devices.

 ## How to Play:
-Choose your move by clicking on the "Rock," "Paper," or "Scissors" button.
+1. Choose your move by clicking on the "Rock," "Paper," or "Scissors" button.
-The computer will then randomly select its move.
+2. The computer will then randomly select its move.
-The game will compare the two moves and determine the winner based on the rules:
+3. The game will compare the two moves and determine the winner based on the rules:
-Rock beats Scissors.
+4. Rock beats Scissors.
-Scissors beat Paper.
+5. Scissors beat Paper.
-Paper beats Rock.
+6. Paper beats Rock.
-The score is updated after each round, and the result is displayed.
+7. The score is updated after each round, and the result is displayed.
-Continue playing to see who reaches the highest score.
+8. Continue playing to see who reaches the highest score.

+ # Web Recording

+# Web Screenshot